csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/builderPattern/WritingBuilders.md

 ## Performables with no parameters

 To build a performable which requires no parameters, only the static method is required.
+Good names for such a static method begin with a **verb**, which indicates that it does something.

 Here is an example for a fictitious `MakeACupOfTea` performable.

 ```csharp